 (b) Unmet, which means an informal support will not be available to provide assistance with the identified ADL or IADL;

-means the highest level of support provided (to you) by others in the last seven days before the assessment, even if that level of support occurred only once.
+"Support provided" means the highest level of support provided (to you) by others in the last seven days before the assessment, even if that level of support occurred only once.
 The department determines support provided as follows:

 (a) No set-up or physical help provided by others;

-(b) Set-up help only provided, which is the type of help characterized by providing you with articles, devices, or preparation necessary for greater self performance of the activity.
-(For example, set-up help includes but is not limited to giving or holding out an item or cutting food);
+(b) Set-up help only provided, which is the type of help characterized by providing you with articles, devices, or preparation necessary for greater independence in performance of the activity.
+(For example, set-up help includes but is not limited to giving or holding out an item or cutting up prepared food);